Financial-Times/o-brand/README.md

 ### Brand

-A brand represents an enviroment which requires components to offer a distinct appearence or unique functionality.
+A brand represents an environment which requires components to offer a distinct appearance or unique functionality.

 Brands include: